 What Size Generator for Welding?

-Sometimes it’s just more practical to tackle certain projects in the field instead of in the convenience of your shop.
+Sometimes it’s just more practical to tackle welding jobs in the field instead of the convenience of your shop.

 How to Size a Generator for Welding

-You’ll find generator output usually expressed in watts, and Watts = Amps x Volts.
-This means a generator rated at 4800 watts can provide 40 amps at 120V, and possibly 20 amps at 240 volts.
+You’ll find generator output usually expressed in watts.
+Wattage equals amperage times voltage, meaning a generator rated at 4800 watts can provide 40 amps at 120V, and possibly 20 amps at 240 volts.

 Convert output rated in kVa (kilovolt-ampere) to watts by multiplying by 800.
 For example, a generator rated at 9 kVa multiplied by 800 converts to 7200 watts.